kingzamzon/docs/docs/connecting-to-a-lit-network/migrating-to-vesuvius.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Migrating From Chronicle to Chronicle Vesuvius
+# Migrating To Datil From Earlier Networks

 Previously Lit networks were powered by a pre-Bedrock Optimism L2 rollup called [Chronicle](../chronicle).
 In our effort to deliver a more performant and stable backend for Lit's infrastructure, we're launching a new blockchain network, [Chronicle Vesuvius](../chronicle-vesuvius), powered by [Arbitrum Orbit](https://arbitrum.io/orbit).